sampotts/rangetouch/readme.md

 window.rangetouch.set("thumbWidth", 15);
 ```
 This value is used as part of the calculation to determine the value the users selects when touching the range track.
 Unfortunately as JavaScript can't access the shadow DOM, this value can't be automatically determined.
 I would recommend customisation (and setting the size of the thumb) given all OS and browser combinations seem to render the control differently (as per usual).

+If you want to disable RangeTouch for a particular input, add the `rangetouch--disabled` class name to the element.

 ## Issues
 If you find anything weird with RangeTouch, please let us know using the GitHub issues tracker.